FARGO, N.D. — Abortions can be a major concern for cattle producers.

 Other abortions may occur near normal calving time, and determining whether the cow has aborted or a premature birth has occurred is difficult.
 A stillbirth is when a full-term calf is born dead, with no obvious evidence of the cause of death.

 Abortions have many causes, including physiological causes such as extreme environmental or handling stress and hormonal imbalances, metabolic problems, toxicoses and/or infectious diseases caused by protozoa, fungi, bacteria or viruses, says Brett Webb, director of the NDSU Veterinary Diagnostic Laboratory.

-Abortions and stillbirths can be the result of a direct effect, such as viral, bacteria or protozoal organisms gaining access to the fetus.
-The fetus also may have abnormal development (congenital defects) that results in abnormalities at delivery, such as a lack of the anus opening or inside-out calf, or inherited genetic defects such as “curly calf” or “fawn calf” syndrome.
+Abortions and stillbirths can be the result of a direct effect, such as viral, bacteria or protozoal organisms gaining entrance to the fetus.
+The fetus also may have abnormal development (congenital defects) that results in abnormalities noted at delivery, such as a lack of the anus opening or inside-out calf, or inherited genetic defects such as “curly calf” or “fawn calf” syndrome.

-Inflammation of this organ is called “placentitis.”
+Inflammation of this organ is called a “placentitis.”
 Bacterial, fungal and protozoal infections can cause placentitis.
 Mycotic abortions are one of the more common results of fungal infections.
 Moldy feeds are implicated as the source of most fungal infections.

 “The best chance of identifying what caused an abortion is prompt submission of fetal and placental tissues and maternal blood or serum to a diagnostic laboratory,” Stokka says.
 “Contact your veterinarian for assistance with diagnostic efforts, sample submission and identifying management strategies to reduce the risk of future abortions.”

 For more news from North Dakota, click here.